IRiver H100 series: Hard drive

 The H100 series is equipped with a 1.8 inch (45 mm) form factor hard drive manufactured by Toshiba.
 Storage density has increased since their introduction, making it possible for users to replace the factory drives with higher capacity aftermarket models.
 Opening the case of the player voids the warranty.
 However, after the case has been opened the upgrade consists of simply unplugging the old drive and inserting the new one.

 As of December 2005, the H120 can be upgraded with a 30GB single-platter drive (giving a 50% storage increase) and the H140 can be upgraded with an 60GB double-platter drive (giving a 50% storage increase).
 Due to differing physical sizes, the two drive types cannot be used interchangeably (i.e. a double-platter drive will not fit in an H120 casing).

-As of 2008 The H140 can be upgraded using a ZIF to ATA conversion cable to take a larger capacity 1.8 inch non ata hard disk drive.
+As of 2008 The H140 can be upgraded using a ZIF to ATA conversion cable to take a larger capacity 1.8 inch non-ATA hard disk drive.
 The 240GB MK2431GAH ZIF drive has been used in the H140 and the 160GB MK1634GAL ZIF drive has been used in the H120.

-As of 2012, the H120 can be upgraded to a 120GB SSD drive using a 50Pin Series 1.8" CF ATA SSD.
+As of 2012, the H120 can be upgraded to a 120GB SSD using a 50Pin Series 1.8" CF ATA SSD.

 As of 2018, the H120 can be upgraded to a 128gb Micro SD drive using a 1.8" IDE to SD adaptor.